 The AANA Welcomes You!

-On behalf of the nearly 47,000 members of the American Association of Nurse Anesthetists (AANA), I would like to welcome you to the nurse anesthesia profession.
-As student nurse anesthetists, you have begun a journey that will culminate in the opportunity to join one of the most respected, vital professions in America.
+As President of the American Association of Nurse Anesthetists (AANA), and on behalf of the more than 47,000 members of the AANA, I would like to welcome you to the nurse anesthesia profession.
+As student registered nurse anesthetists, you have begun a journey that will culminate in the opportunity to join one of the most respected, vital professions in America.

 One of our most remarkable accomplishments has been the simultaneous growth of our profession and our association.
 Because they are so closely linked, it is hard to imagine the success of one without the other.
 As a student and future CRNA, each of you has the obligation to advocate for the profession.

 On the local level:

 - Volunteer as a student representative on one of the many state committees

 - Network with the leaders in your state association and ask to shadow one of them at your state meeting

 - Listen to your instructors when they give you information about your professional association and the challenges that it faces on a daily basis

 - Become involved with your program’s student organizations; run for one of its offices